j-hannes/elm-tutorial/docs/tutorial.md

 ### 1.6 - Summary

-In this chapter we have done the first baby steps of installing the Elm platform, compiling a small elm program and displaying the output in a browser.
+Now we have a minimal complete elm application running which compiles into JavaScript which can then be included into a HTML document and displayed in a web browser.
+This example can easily be extended to display a more complex DOM tree.

-Our little project consists of thre files:
+So far our little project consists of thre files:
 * app.elm
 * elm.js
 * index.html

-There have been some other files created by the compiler which we will ignore for now.

-This minimal complete example can be easily extended to show more complex static content in a HTML document.
+The Elm compiler also created an _elm-package.json_ file which lists dependencies and project properties (similar to node's package.json) as well as an _elm-stuff_ directory which contains packages that are used in our app.

 ## Chapter 2 - Dev environment

 As our project will grow it is good practice to invest some time to set up a good development environment (including deployment) to create a proper modular application structure and to have reccuring tasks automated.
 In this chapter we will take care of that.

 If you are not interested by this or already have your own way managing your development process you can skip this chapter and jump right into the next